 Base salary for the executive officers is established based on the underlying scope of their respective responsibilities, taking into account competitive market compensation data and individual performance.
-In February 2011, based on the November 2010 executive compensation assessment and the recommendations of the Chief Executive Officer (except with respect to his own salary which was recommended by Equinix's Executive Chairman in consultation with the Board), base salaries for our named executive officers were approved by the Compensation Committee, or the Board in the case of the Chief Executive Officer, effective March 5, 2011 as follows:
+In February 2012, based on the November 2011 executive compensation assessment and the recommendations of the Chief Executive Officer (except with respect to his own salary which was recommended by Equinix's Executive Chairman in consultation with the Board), base salaries for our named executive officers were approved by the Compensation Committee, effective March 1, 2012, as follows:

-Name P rior Salary N ew Salary Increase
+Name Prior Salary New Salary Increase

-Stephen Smith \$ 550,000 \$ 625,000 14%
+Stephen Smith \$ 625,000 \$ 700,000 12%

-Keith Taylor \$ 367,500 \$ 422,600 15%
+Keith Taylor \$ 422,600 \$ 452,000 7%

-Jarrett Appleby \$ 319,300 \$ 328,900 3%

-Peter Ferris \$ 329,600 \$ 339,400 3%
+Charles Meyers \$ 360,500 \$ 400,000 11%

-Eric Schwartz \$ 309,000 \$ 325,000 5%
+Eric Schwartz \$ 325,000 \$ 345,000 6%

-In 2011, named executive officer salaries were positioned based on our philosophy of the $50^{\text{h}}-75^{\text{th}}$ market percentiles for total cash compensation.
-The base salary increases for Mr. Smith and Mr. Taylor were based on their individual performance, the aggressive continued upward movement of base salaries in the competitive market, and our desire to keep total cash compensation aligned to our philosophy.
-The base salary increase for Mr. Schwartz was based on his individual performance along with movement in the competitive market.
-The base salary increases for Mr. Ferris and Mr. Appleby represented 3% increases to reward company and team performance in alignment with Equinix's overall compensation merit increase philosophy.
+For 2012, named executive officer salaries were positioned based on our philosophy of the $50^h - 75^{th}$ market percentiles for total cash compensation.
+The base salary increases for Mr. Smith, Mr. Taylor, Mr. Meyers and Mr. Schwartz were based on individual performance, the aggressive continued upward movement of base salaries in the competitive market, and our desire to keep total cash compensation aligned to our philosophy.